 1. Any person having possession of a will shall, within 30 days after knowledge of the death of the person who executed the will, deliver it to the clerk of the district court which has jurisdiction of the case or to...Read more »

 If he left no Will, he died 'intestate'.
 To transfer the property, it must first go through the probate process, and from what you have said, you and your father's other child are the heirs to the estate under the NV Statute.
-Please be aware that your...Read more »
+Please be aware...Read more »

 There is less than $70,000 in equity if we sell the home and payoff reverse mtge, no other assets - household items all to be donated to a local charity.
 I am the executor of the trust.
 Based on above information do I need to probate her estate?

 Typically you can transfer real property, personal property, membership interests, stocks, vehicles, and the like.
 Assets that cannot be 'owned' by a revocable trust are Qualified Plans [IRA, 401K], Annuities and Life Insurance Policies.
-[Life Insurance Policies can be owned by an Irrevocable...Read more »
+[Life Insurance Policies can be owned by an...Read more »

 If there is equity in the home, a Probate will need to be opened to transfer the residence to the sole heir, or to allow the sole heir to sell the residence, unless Mom filed a Deed Upon death prior to her passing.

 Typically personal property doesn't go through probate unless it is 'valuable', or if there is a contest.
 Oftentimes clients leave a "memorandum" which sets forth which child gets certain pieces of personal property.
-You don't say whether you have a revocable living trust.
-If you do, you should...Read more »
+You don't say whether you have a revocable living...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.